shuoyangd/tape4nmt/TUTORIAL.md

 BLEU = 29.78, 63.1/37.1/23.7/15.4 (BP=0.979, ratio=0.979, hyp_len=85741, ref_len=87550)
 ```

-They are randomness here and there, but you should get roughtly the same result (<1 BLEU point difference).
+There is randomness here and there, but you should get roughtly the same result (<1 BLEU point difference).